-In order for the bill to be in joint names, you must have the same legal interest in the property, i.e. joint owners, joint tenants.
+In order for the bill to be in joint names, you must have the same legal interest in the property, i.e. joint owners, joint tenants, or who are married, who live together as husband and wife, or who are civil partners.
 If this is the case, please contact us to confirm this and we should be able to add your partner as a liable person.

 How can I add or remove names from the bill?

 If someone moves out of the property and is resident elsewhere, we will normally remove their name from a Council Tax bill – however this is not always the case and some people can remain liable to pay Council Tax when they move out.
 If you have any questions about your bill please contact us.

 If someone moves out of a property temporarily, e.g. to work away or to travel but has the intention of returning to the property and does not change their permanent residence, they may remain liable to pay Council Tax.

 If someone in your household moves away to study but returns to the property in the holidays, we would not consider them to have left the property permanently and so if they are named on a bill they would remain on the account – however a student discount may be applied which would reduce the bill by 25%.
 Please contact us if this is case and we will help you to update your bill.

 I live on my own, do I get a discount?

 If you are the only adult living in the property you may be entitled to a Single Occupancy Discount of 25%.
 We can apply this discount over the phone or by email – alternatively please complete this online form.

 The Council has a duty to make sure that households pay the right amount of Council Tax, and will carry out checks to make sure that discounts or exemptions for Council Tax are accurate and up to date.